retgits/acme-serverless-payment/README.md

 pulumi stack init <your pulumi org>/acmeserverless-payment/dev
 ```

-The [Pulumi.dev.yaml](./pulumi/Pulumi.dev.yaml) file contains all configuration data to deploy the app:
+You'll need to create a [Pulumi.dev.yaml](./pulumi/Pulumi.dev.yaml) file that will contain all configuration data to deploy the app:

 ```yaml
 config: